EmeryLab/Myrf_iCKO_OpticNerve/README.md

 + Intermediate Objects (objects created during integration following computationally heavy tasks.
 These are not final objects)
 + Subclusters (objects created following the integration of the replicates that subsets individual clusters into their own object e.g. Microglia)
 + DEGs (differentially expressed genes for cluster identification and between genotypes)

+## Alternative Viewing Options
+1. The folder on this repository titled "Knit Files" includes the Html version of each Rmd file that has been `knit`.
+The code is viewable with the desired outputs.
+2. A user-friendly Shiny App is available at https://emerylab.shinyapps.io/Myrf_iCKO_OpticNerve/ where users can look at gene expression across our dataset without needing to code anything.